engagingspaces/vertx-graphql-service-discovery/README.md

 }

 ```
-Also take a look at the [example code](https://github.com/engagingspaces/vertx-graphql-service-discovery/tree/master/examples) in the project.

 ### Using the `GraphQLClient` directly

-When not using a consumer you can also invoke a static method on `GraphQLClient` to execute a query or just retrieve the `Queryable` service proxy interface.
-For all calls to the graphql client you need to provide your own service discovery instance, as well as a published `graphql-service` record.
-Also you have to manage all resources and discovery event subscriptions yourself.
+When not using a consumer you can also invoke a static method on `GraphQLClient` to execute a query or just retrieve
+the `Queryable` service proxy interface.
+For all calls to the graphql client you need to provide your own service
+discovery instance, as well as a published `graphql-service` record.
+Also you have to manage all resources and
+discovery event subscriptions yourself.

 ```java
 GraphQLClient.executeQuery(serviceDiscoveryFor(HUMANS), record, query, rh -> {